- Public Liability

 - Quote me

-Most small business owners like to prepare for unexpected events by insuring their physical assets, such as their premises, contents, stock and equipment.
+Most small business owners like to prepare for unexpected events by insuring their premises, contents or stock.
 But have you thought about what would happen if you had to shut your doors for a few days, weeks or even months due to an insurable event, like fire, storm or theft?

 Would your business survive?
 How would you continue to pay for things like rent, utilities, staff wages and other business expenses?

-When a catastrophe occurs it is often the interference to trading capabilities, and not the event itself, that has the real potential to bring the business to its knees.
-Business interruption insurance is designed to provide compensation for the financial impact of these events, and help place your business in the same financial position it was before the chaos.
+When a catastrophe occurs it can be the interference to trading capabilities, and not the event itself, that has the real potential to bring a business to its knees.
+Business interruption insurance is designed to provide compensation for the financial impact of insured events, and assist your business to recover.